hapax/hapax.github.io/assets/minimal-networks.md

 ## 2. Triangles <a id="sec-2" name="sec-2"></a>

-The three-town train network is already surprising.
+The three-town problem is already surprising.
-The triangular network is the simplest possibility but it is not minimal, and instead, we should place a new station $D$ somewhere in the middle.
+The simplest possibility is the triangular network, but it is not minimal; to minimise length, a trident-shaped network with a new station $D$ is optimal.
-The best place to put it is called the *Fermat* or *Torricelli point*, and if you are very keen, check out the appendix on <a href="#sec-A">Fermat points</a>.
+The best place to put the hub station is called the *Torricelli* or *Fermat point*, and if you are keen, you can learn how to determine this point in the <a href="#sec-A">appendix</a>.

-But for the rest of the post, we just going to think about *when* it goes in the middle, rather than precisely *where* it goes.
+But for the rest of the post, we will only worry about *when* we should build a hub, rather than *where* it goes exactly.
-This saves us some hard trigonometry!
+This will save us some hard trigonometry!
-But we can determine the position for an important special case: the equilateral triangle.
+Our first and only exception will be an important special case: the equilateral triangle.

 ## 2.1.
 Equilateral triangles <a id="sec-2-1" name="sec-2-1"></a>